Duterte appoints new Sandiganbayan justice

-President Rodrigo Duterte has appointed a new magistrate for the anti-graft court.
+President Rodrigo Duterte has appointed a new magistrate to the anti-graft court.

-A transmittal letter from Malacanang thru Deputy Executive Secretary Meynard Gueverra to Chief Justice Maria Lourdes Sereno said the President has appointed Makati Regional Trial Court (RTC) Branch 65 Judge Edgardo Caldona.
+A transmittal letter from Malacañang through Deputy Executive Secretary Meynard Gueverra to Chief Justice Maria Lourdes Sereno said the President has appointed Makati Regional Trial Court (RTC) Branch 65 Judge Edgardo Caldona.

 A graduate of Ateneo de Manila University, Caldona had served as a lawyer in the Sandiganbayan under the Office of Justice Sabino de Leon.